g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

   Area 0.0.0.0, opt 0x2, DR 0.0.0.0, BDR 0.0.0.0
   Up 1w0d 02:10:10, adjacent 1w0d 02:10:10
 ```
 Everything is good so far.
-Now, to permit the communication trough the L3VPN, we need to export the BGP routes from the other sites.
+Now, to permit the communication through the L3VPN, we need to export the BGP routes from the other sites.
 But, if we do this we'll have a little problem that the customer have pointed, our router will flood these routes as LSAs type 3.
 To avoid this, we can use an OSPF feature, the sham-links!!!

 With sham-links, we can establish a virtual-adjacency between our backbone routers inside the VRF, and for the customer the network will be a simple OSPF domain.

 To do this, we only need to define the local address and the remote-address of the sham-link.
-Let's configure the R8 and similarly the another ones.
+Let's configure the R8 and similarly on the others.
 ```
 set routing-instances VRF-C1 protocols ospf sham-link local 10.1.8.254 set routing-instances VRF-C1 protocols ospf area 0.0.0.0 sham-link-remote 10.1.3.254